Cholon, Ho Chi Minh’s Chinatown

 Of course, many more colonial remains are worth taking a look at like the Museum of Fine Arts, the Continental and Majestic hotels, Saigon Opera House, The Custom Directorate Building or the former Bank of Indochina.

 On foot, by Jeep or on your Vespa, roam through the streets to discover the best dishes the city has to offer.
-Ho Chi Minh has a large variety of street food and will surprise you by its delicious typical South Vietnamese cuisine.
+Ho Chi Minh has a large variety of street food and will surprise you with its delicious typical South Vietnamese cuisine.
 Be sure to live a tasty adventure in the most animated of all Vietnamese big cities.

 Ho Chi Minh’s museums